nunoPTXD/nunoPTXD/README.md

 I’m still early in my coding journey, but I love building things whenever I get the chance.

 Right now I’m mainly focused on Flutter, since it’s part of my school project.
-I’m also taking a coding course, and when I’m not working on school stuff, I like coding small learning projects just for fun.
+I’m also taking a tech course, and when I’m not working on school stuff, I like coding small learning projects just for fun.

 I may not be super active yet while I’m still learning, but as I improve, I’ll definitely become more active and start pushing more fun ideas and projects here.